I felt that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography?

 Whether you’re shooting people dancing on the floor, whether you’re shooting the groom and bride’s first kiss, whether you’re capturing speeches, it really does everything.

-It’s just all-around an amazing lens, and I can’t say enough good things about it.
+It’s just all-around a fantastic lens, and I can’t say enough good things about it.

 There are a few negative things about it; it is a bit heavy.

-It’s a prime lens that is sharper, but typically like you’re not able to zoom like if you want to zoom in, you have to move your body physically.
+It’s a prime lens that is sharper, but typically, you’re not able to zoom like if you want to zoom in, you have to move your body physically.